 If your feelings about how your body looks keeps you from being intimate, use dim lights, wigs, lingerie, and other things to cover wounds or scars.

-If pain or nausea prevents you from being intimate, try taking pain or nausea medications prescribed by your physician 30 to 60 minutes beforehand.
+If pain or nausea prevents you from being intimate, try taking pain or nausea medicines prescribed by your doctor 30 to 60 minutes beforehand.

-If needed, use a water-soluble lubricant (Astroglide, K-Y jelly, Lubrin) for intercourse when using condoms.
+If needed, use a water-soluble lubricant for intercourse when using condoms.
 If you are not using condoms, you can use water-based or silicone-based lubricants..

 Try different positions until you find one that is more comfortable and less tiring for you.
 Use pillows for added comfort.

 Remember that cancer is not contagious, and that being intimate will not cause the cancer to come back or grow.

 Relax and try to find humor where you can.